dennis-IT/dennis-IT/README.md

 💻 I’m a junior web developer<br />
 ⏰ I love learning new technologies to help people 😃<br />
-📌 I’m looking forward to meeting up other developers<br />
+📌 I’m looking forward to meeting up with other developers<br />
 🏈 My Goals: Contribute more to Open Source projects

 ## Languages and Tools